Small values and forbidden values for the Fourier antidiagonal constant of a finite group

 The proof of Proposition \ref{p:new lower bound} requires some basic character theory, but nothing harder than Frobenius reciprocity.
 Perhaps surprisingly, while we do need character theory for finite groups, we do not rely on any structure theory (we do not even need the Sylow theorems).
-In contrast, the other main result of our paper requires the classification of simple finite groups with characters of small degree.
+In contrast, our other main result requires the classification of finite simple groups with characters of small degree.

 \begin{thm}[A threshold ensuring solvability] Let $G$ be a finite group.
 If $\AD(G) < \frac{61}{15}$, then $G$ is solvable. \end{thm}

 A direct calculation shows that $\AD(A_5)= \frac{61}{15}$, and so in this sense Theorem \ref{t:implies solvable} is sharp.
 Particular properties of $A_5$, such as its subgroup structure and its Schur multiplier, play an important role in the proof of Theorem \ref{t:implies solvable}, since we need to analyze perfect groups that quotient onto $A_5$.